herzbube/fuego-on-ios/README.md

 * Architectures: armv7, armv7s, arm64 (iOS builds), i386, x86_64 (iPhone Simulator builds)
 * C++ Language Dialect = GNU++98 (`-std=gnu++98`)
 * C++ Standard Library = libstdc++ (`-stdlib=libstdc++`)
-* Boost libraries: thread, filesystem, program_options, system, test, date_time
+* Boost libraries: thread, filesystem, program_options, system, test, date_time (these are the libraries required by Fuego)

 Environment variables that you can set and export to override build settings (both for the Boost and the Fuego build scripts):